bkapolicefund/solana-test-hardware/README.md

     powertop

-check lots of stats on power use with subcommands of cpupower
+check lots of stats on power use with subcommands of cpupower - note this appears to be mostly for intel turboing

     cpupower frequency-info
 	cpupower frequency-set